iceamdeveloper/iceam/wp-content/plugins/wc-aelia-foundation-classes/readme.txt

 For more information about installation and management of plugins, please refer to [WordPress documentation](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

 == Changelog ==

+= 2.0.8.190822 =
+* Improvement - Added filter `wc_aelia_geoip_database_exists`, to allow 3rd party to override the result of the check for the existence of the GeoIP database.
+* Updated supported WooCommerce versions.

+= 2.0.7.190809 =
+* Updated Yahnis Elsts Plugin Update Checker library.

+= 2.0.8.190715 =
+* Tweak - Set default URL of GeoIP database to HTTPS protocol.

+= 2.0.7.190613 =
+* Tweak - Improved error handling during deactivation of a premium licence.
+* Tweak - Added logging of errors occurring during the dismissal of admin messages.

+= 2.0.6.190322 =
+* Tweak - Added check on frontend script, to handle the case where the `wc_cart_fragments_params` variable has been removed by disabling WooCommerce's cart fragments.

+= 2.0.5.190301 =
+* Tweak - Improved error handling and logging in `Aelia\WC\Order` class, to handle the condition in which an invalid order ID is passed.

 = 2.0.4.190201 =
 * Fix - Removed notices caused by IP2Location logging.